-While the Maryland Transportation Authority Police (CVSU) and the Public Service Commission, along with the 22 local police agencies do not accept direct MCSAP funding (use State funds), and for purposes of the CVSP are categorized as "non-funded agencies," their enforcement efforts are extremely important to the overall success of Maryland's MCSAP goals.
-It is expected that the 209 inspectors working for those agencies will contribute over 30,000 inspections towards Maryland's overall goal of over 102,000 safety inspections.
+While the Maryland Transportation Authority Police (CVSU) and the Public Service Commission, along with the 22 local police agencies do not accept federal MCSAP funding (use State funds), and for purposes of the CVSP are categorized as "non-funded agencies," their enforcement efforts are extremely important to the overall success of Maryland's MCSAP goals.
+It is expected that the 202 inspectors working for those agencies will contribute over 30,000 inspections towards Maryland's overall goal of over 102,000 safety inspections.
 Our three-year goals for CY2019 and continuing through CY2021 (FY20, FY21 & FY22 CVSPs) will be lower than past years as we place an emphasis on conducting more Level 1 inspections.
 It is expected that as we increase the number of level 1 inspections, the overall number of inspections performed will decrease since a level 1 inspection takes longer to perform.

-Over the next three years (FY20, FY21 & FY22 CVSPs), our goal will be to maintain a consistent level of effort and complete at least 102,000 inspections each year.
+Over the next three years (FY20, FY21 & FY22 CVSPs), our goal was to maintain a consistent level of effort and complete at least 102,000 inspections each year.
 We will strive to maintain a consistent number of around 400 inspectors spread throughout the many agencies involved in CMV enforcement in the state.

-For CY2019 (eCVSP FY2020), all Maryland enforcement agencies together conducted 116,339 inspections.
-Those agencies that are partially funded through MCSAP (MSP & MDE) conducted the bulk of the inspections with 79,731.
-Non-funded agencies conducted 36,608 inspections.
+For CY2020, all Maryland enforcement agencies together conducted 75,115 inspections.
+Those agencies that are partially funded through MCSAP (MSP & MDE) conducted the bulk of the inspections with 55,774.
+Non-funded agencies conducted 19,341 inspections.

-For FFY2021, the State makes the following updates to the multi-year eCVSP:
+For FFY2022, the State makes the following updates to the multi-year eCVSP:

 Due to COVID-19, since March of 2020 there has been a significant reduction in the number of inspections that have been performed.
-The MSP (conducted 66% of all inspections in CY2019) has shown a 38% reduction in the number of inspections that were performed between January and mid-July of CY2020 when compared to the same period of CY2019.
-The MDTAP (conducted 23% of all inspections in CY2019) has shown a 57% reduction in CY2020.
 Overall, Maryland's inspections are down 43% compared to CY2019.
 Our allied agencies, while contributing around 10% of Maryland's inspections, have also shown significant reductions in the number of inspections.

 While it is difficult to determine how long COVID-19 will affect the overall number of inspections performed, given the recent re-closures of several states, it is anticipated that Maryland will continue to experience decreases in the number of inspections performed through the end of CY2020.
-Our 2nd year CY2020 goal for the multi-year eCVSP will therefore be modified accordingly and decreased by 40% to around 60,000 inspections performed in CY2020.
-Of those 60,000 inspections, funded agencies are expected to conduct around 40,000 inspections.
+Our 2nd year CY2021 goal for the multi-year eCVSP will therefore be modified accordingly and to around 80,000 inspections performed in CY2021.
+Of those 80,000 inspections, funded agencies are expected to conduct around 60,000 inspections.
 Non-funded agencies are expected to conduct around 20,000 inspections.
 CY2021 goals will remain as set and can be modified in the FY2022 eCVSP if needed due to continued COVID-19 concerns.